Targeting relative risk heterogeneity with causal forests

-Recall that our data at any given parent node consists of covariates $X_i$, response $Y_i$, and treatment indicator $W_i \in \{0, 1\}$.
-At any given node, for a candidate split value within $X$, we assign a binary variable $S_i \in \{0, 1\}$ that indicates whether an observation is on the left or right side of the split, as well as a treatment-split interaction term $SW$.
-We then run the GLM regression
+Recall that at any given parent node, we observe a set of outcomes $Y_i$, covariates $X_i$, and binary treatment indicators $W_i \in \{0, 1\}$.
+To evaluate a candidate split on covariate $Z$ at threshold $z$, we first define a binary split indicator $S_i = \mathds{1}\{Z_i > z\}$ which denotes whether observation $i$ would fall to the left or right of the proposed split.
+We then fit the GLM

-The $X$ terms regress out the baseline effect of the covariates, $W$ accounts for the average treatment effect in the parent node, and $S$ accounts for the average difference in outcomes across the split. $SW$ then captures the strength of treatment effect heterogeneity induced by the split, and so we select the split candidate with the lowest p-value (most extreme test statistic) on the $SW$ variable.
-This procedure is computationally intensive, but can be easily parallelized, and will generally be applied to long-term clinical trial analysis where runtime is not of primary concern\footnote{Fitting a default 2,000-tree forest on a sample of size $n=10,000$ with $d=9$ dimensions (as seen in the simulation study in Section 4) takes about 20 minutes on a standard Dell Latitude personal laptop.}.
+Here, the $X_i$ terms adjust for baseline covariate effects, $W_i$ controls for the average treatment effect throughout the parent node, and $S_i$ controls for the main effect of the candidate split.
+The interaction term $W_i \cdot S_i$ then captures the difference in treatment effects between the two sides of the split -- in other words, the degree of treatment effect heterogeneity induced by the partition.
+We repeat this procedure for each candidate split, and select the one with the smallest $p$-value (or most extreme test statistic) for the interaction coefficient.
+While this approach is computationally intensive, it is easily parallelizable, and designed specifically for long-term clinical trial analysis where runtime is not a primary concern.

-For high-dimensional cases, we use a pre-computed baseline risk $Z$ in the regression rather than the full covariate matrix $X$, since the GLM model may fail to converge when the width of $X$ exceeds the number of remaining data points at a given node.
-This could limit the power of our forest by preventing deeper trees with smaller leaves.
-We fit $Y \sim X \beta$ yielding coefficients $\hat{\beta}$ and set $Z = X \hat{\beta}$.
-Equation \ref{eq:glmsplit} then becomes

-Ultimately, the motivation for GLM-based splitting is that we can toggle our quantity of interest by changing the target distribution and link function of our GLM.
-Using linear regression, our procedure would target absolute risk, while with logistic regression, our procedure would target the odds ratio.
+The motivation for GLM-based splitting is that we can target different treatment effect estimands by toggling the assumed response distribution and link function.
+For example, if we use linear regression (Gaussian distribution with an identity link), the estimated effect corresponds to an absolute risk difference.
+If we use logistic regression (binomial distribution with a logit link), the estimated effect represents a log-odds ratio.